brennalaurentan/tp/docs/UserGuide.md

 <br>

-### Marking attendance of a person/multiple people: `att`
+### Marking attendance of person(s): `att`

-Marks the attendance of an existing person/multiple people in BandBook.
+Marks the attendance the specified person(s) in BandBook.

-Format: `att INDEXES d/DATE`
+Format: `att INDEX_1 [INDEX_2]... d/DATE`

-* Marks the attendance of the person(s) at the specified `INDEXES`.
-The index refers to the index number shown in the displayed person list.
+* Marks the attendance of the person at the specified `INDEX`.
+The index refer to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, ...
 * At least one index must be provided.
+* To specify multiple persons to mark an attendance for, specify each index with a space separating them apart.
-* The index refers to the index number shown in the displayed person list.
+* Each index refers to the index number shown in the displayed person list.
 * The person's contact will be updated with a tag containing the attendance date marked.
+* `DATE` should be in the format YYYY-MM-DD.
+* Duplicate entries of an attendance date for the same person are not supported.

 Example:
 * `list` followed by `att 1 2 d/2024-02-02` marks the attendance of the persons at the 1st and 2nd indexes of BandBook, on 2024-02-02.
 * `find David` followed by `att 1 2 d/2024-02-02` marks the attendance of the persons at the 1st and 2nd indexes of the results of the `find` command, on 2024-02-02.
 <br>

-### Unmarking attendance of a person/multiple people: `attd`
+### Unmarking attendance of person(s): `attd`

-Unmarks the attendance of an existing person/multiple people in BandBook.
+Unmarks the attendance of the specified person(s) in BandBook.

-Format: `attd INDEXES d/DATE`
+Format: `attd INDEX_1 [INDEX_2]... d/DATE`

-* Unmarks the attendance of the person(s) at the specified `INDEXES`.
+* Unmarks the attendance of the person(s) at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, ...
 * At least one index must be provided.
+* To specify multiple persons to unmark an attendance for, specify each index with a space separating them apart.
 * The index refers to the index number shown in the displayed person list.
+* `DATE` should be in the format YYYY-MM-DD.
 * The person must have already been marked present on the attendance date provided.
 * The person's contact will be updated with the tag containing the date specified, removed.